Hans G. Schreck

 Venture Round in 2000

-Gold Wire Technology is a U.S.-based software company that specializes in network configuration management tools designed for large data communication distributors.
-Founded in 1997 and acquired by Intelliden in 2004, the company develops and supports solutions that ensure the integrity of multi-vendor infrastructures for enterprises operating in sectors such as financial services, retail, automotive, healthcare, and pharmaceuticals.
-Gold Wire Technology's software enables effective control and management of service configurations for internet service providers, focusing on the needs of organizations that rely on revenue or compliance-critical networks.
+Gold Wire Technology is a U.S.-based software company founded in 1997 that specializes in network configuration management tools for large data communication distributors.
+The company develops, sells, and supports infrastructure integrity assurance solutions tailored for enterprises operating in sectors where revenue or compliance is critical, including financial services, retail, automotive, healthcare, and pharmaceuticals.
+Gold Wire Technology focuses on providing software designed to control and manage the configuration of services for internet service providers, ensuring the reliability and integrity of their network operations.
+The company was acquired by Intelliden in 2004.

 EpiCept